francescodc87/ipaPy2/README.md

         Parameters
         ----------
-        df: pandas dataframe containg the MS1 data.
+        df: pandas dataframe containing the MS1 data.
 It should be the output of the function ipa.map_isotope_patterns()
-        annotations: a dictonary containg all the possible annotations for the measured features.
-The keys of the dictionay are the unique ids for the features present in df.
+        annotations: a dictionary containing all the possible annotations for the measured features.
+The keys of the dictionary are the unique ids for the features present in df.
 For each feature, the annotations are summarized in a pandas dataframe.
 Output of functions MS1annotation(), MS1annotation_Parallel(),